digitalhappens/MyLittleTools/README.md

 Optionally, you can rename the field names in rename-mode (with the R-Button) for better reading.
 For example, you could save the "AudioInterface"-Module with your favorite settings and name it "ASIO".

-Optionally, you can clear a field in clear-mode (withe C-Button), which empties on field by clicking on it.
+Optionally, you can clear a field in clear-mode (withe C-Button), which empties an field by clicking on it.

 Optionally, you can fast-load a preset with the P-Button.
 When you have filled MyLittleFavorites with 8 of your favorite modules/states, you can save it as a preset.
 When you name this preset by starting with "mlf_" then this preset will appear in a list with the P-Button, you can then load it by clicking it.
 This way it is possible to fast switch between as many favorites as you need.